-• ensure that there is adequate supervision provided given the ages and developmental needs of children undertaking water activities (including ratios)

-• inform families about water safety practices at the service

-• ensure first aid and CPR qualifications and requirements are met at all times

-• ensure that at least one educator, staff member or nominated supervisor who holds a current approved first aid qualification is in attendance at all times that children are being educated and cared for by the service

-• undertake risk assessments for excursions near water and for water-based activities

-• take reasonable steps to ensure that the policy and procedures are current, reviewed regularly, and communicated to educators, staff and stakeholders

-• take reasonable steps to inform and support educators and staff of their responsibilities in implementing the policy and procedures at all times

-• guide and mentor educators and staff to be able to follow the policy and procedures.
+- ensure that there is adequate supervision provided given the ages and developmental needs of children undertaking water activities (including ratios) - inform families about water safety practices at the service - ensure first aid and CPR qualifications and requirements are met at all times - ensure that at least one educator, staff member or nominated supervisor who holds a current approved first aid qualification is in attendance at all times that children are being educated and cared for by the service - undertake risk assessments for excursions near water and for water-based activities - take reasonable steps to ensure that the policy and procedures are current, reviewed regularly, and communicated to educators, staff and stakeholders - take reasonable steps to inform and support educators and staff of their responsibilities in implementing the policy and procedures at all times - guide and mentor educators and staff to be able to follow the policy and procedures.

-• reinforce water safety messages within the children's education program empty, safely cover or make inaccessible to children all water containers when they are not in use, e.g. mop buckets, nappy buckets, bathtubs, water troughs, pet water containers ensure water troughs or containers for water play will be supervised at all times and containers or troughs will be emptied after use
+- reinforce water safety messages within the children's education program - make sure water hazards are managed as outlined in your procedure, e.g. water trough is emptied and packed away as soon as play has ended - ensure buckets that contain liquids are not accessible to children - empty, safely cover or make inaccessible to children all water containers when they are not in use, e.g. mop buckets, nappy buckets, bathtubs, water troughs, pet water containers - ensure water troughs or containers for water play will be supervised at all times and containers or troughs will be emptied after use - inspecting indoor and outdoor environments for potential water hazards, particularly during and after wet weather.